dojo/docs/dojo/NodeList-traverse.rst

   dojo.require("dojo.NodeList-traverse");

-  //This code returns the div with class "red" and has innerHTML of "Red One" in a dojo.NodeList: dojo.query(".first").prev();
+  // This code returns the div with class "red" and has innerHTML of "Red One" in a dojo.NodeList: dojo.query(".first").prev();

-  //This code does not match any nodes so it returns an empty dojo.NodeList: dojo.query(".first").prev(".blue");
+  // This code does not match any nodes so it returns an empty dojo.NodeList: dojo.query(".first").prev(".blue");

 [ Dojo 1.7 AMD ]